ArnavS59/se-04-team-09/README.md

   a.
 User Table: storing email, password and id, names...

 The following changes have been implemented in this sprint:

   - Implementation of Register part (Adding the user to the database)
   - Login Credetentials Authentication
   - Backend raw codes (has been commented out in the file app.py)

-  .Changes from last sprint test case file include:
+   - Changes from last sprint test case file include:
     - Invalid Input when register.
     - Invalid Input when login.
     - Check for valid email